 TABLE OF CONTENTS

 When you’re running a business, receiving a credit card chargeback is can feel like a major ordeal.
 However, chargebacks–while frustrating–are not all that uncommon.
 In fact, it is projected that friendly fraud will exceed $130 billion by 2023.
 While the growth rate of chargebacks and fraud can be linked to an increase in digital payments, these figures can be worrisome.
 Therefore, as a business owner, it’s important to understand the process of chargebacks and what they mean for your business.
 But what is the chargeback definition and is it the same as a credit card dispute?
 This guide will help you understand what a chargeback is, why they happen, and how to take proactive steps to prevent them.

 What is a Chargeback?

 A chargeback, also called a credit card dispute, happens when a cardholder asks their issuing bank to reverse a charge.
-The funds are then charged back resulting in the merchant’s bank account being debited.
+The funds are then charged back resulting in the merchant’s bank account being debited, as opposed to a refund, where the merchant willfully credits the customers funds back onto their card.
 Credit card companies originally let cardholders dispute credit card charges to protect them from unauthorized charges and fraud.
 Unfortunately, consumers often abuse this protection tool.
 This can cause problems for businesses, especially when the charges are legitimate or the service/product has already been delivered.

 In the case of a disputed charge, the card issuer places the funds on hold from the merchant.
 The bank then conducts an investigation to decide whether to return those funds to the cardholder.
 If the bank finds the charges legitimate, the disputed funds go back to the merchant.
 However, the process can be tricky and time-consuming.